KILTprotocol/docs/docs/develop/01_sdk/02_cookbook/05_messaging/01_messaging.md

 import DecryptMessage from '!!raw-loader!@site/code_examples/sdk_examples/src/core_features/messaging/03_decrypt_message.ts';

 KILT defines a [unicast](https://en.wikipedia.org/wiki/Unicast) [messaging protocol](../../../../concepts/06_messaging.md).
-Each of the messages sent are encrypted using the [DID key agreement key](https://www.w3.org/TR/did-core/#key-agreement).
+Each of the messages sent is encrypted using the [DID key agreement key](https://www.w3.org/TR/did-core/#key-agreement).
 The key agreement key of a DID can be queried from the KILT blockchain.

-A message consists of the senders DID URI, the receivers DID URI, the message type and the body.
+A message consists of the sender's DID URI, the receiver's DID URI, the message type and the body.
-There are multiple different message types.
+There are multiple different message types, each of them with a different structure and containing different information.
 In this example we are going to build a `request-credential` message.
 The message structure is checked and validated on by the KILT SDK to ensure the users are sending correctly structured messages.